juiceboxjoe/health-provider-market/README.md

 npm run start
 ```

+## Important notes

+1) Provider search fully functional in the backend.
+Front end works but poor component state management triggers a page refresh thus staling the filtered providers list.

-No credentials needed for login.
+2) No credentials needed for login.
 Just click the login button and viola!

-Development was tracked with git issues and most commits are tied to an issue.
+3) Development was tracked with git issues and most commits are tied to an issue.

+## Author

+* **Brian Landron** - *Initial work* - [juiceboxjoe](https://github.com/juiceboxjoe)